|

 the new space(s).

-NOTE: Since ONUMA Planning System™ operates as a
+NOTE: Since ONUMA System™ operates as a web-enabled

-web-enabled model server, users can leverage spaces in ANY project that
+model server, users can leverage spaces in ANY project that they

-they inputted into ONUMA Planning System™.
-In a networked
+inputted into ONUMA System™.
+In a networked environment,

-environment, users can also share Projects and Schemes, further
+users can also share Projects and Schemes, further increasing the

-The database in ONUMA Planning System™ will keep
+The database in ONUMA System™ will keep track of all

-track of all Spaces that are added or deleted from the project.
-The
+Spaces that are added or deleted from the project.
+The Space Settings

 Copy spaces using the Modulet

-ONUMA Planning System™ will warn users of any
+ONUMA System™ will warn users of any duplicated

-duplicated Space Numbers.
-As the design progresses and develops, the
+Space Numbers.
+As the design progresses and develops, the importance of

-ONUMA Planning System™ will also warn users of space
+ONUMA System™ will also warn users of space names

-names that do not match GSA standard naming conventions.
-In early
+that do not match GSA standard naming conventions.
+In early planning

-planning studies when importing a list of spaces into ONUMA Planning
+studies when importing a list of spaces into ONUMA System™

-System™ from an Excel file, the system can automatically flag
+from an Excel file, the system can automatically flag non standard

-non standard spaces and give the user the option to rename them to
+spaces and give the user the option to rename them to match GSA

-match GSA standards.
-In later stages of design if an existing IFC model
+standards.
+In later stages of design if an existing IFC model is

-is imported from BIM Applications, ONUMA Planning System™ can
+imported from BIM Applications, ONUMA System™ can also flag

 Mirroring functions in some BIM-authoring tools may cause problems when